Pause on student loan payments extended through January

 The Biden administration announced the relief as it faces mounting pressure from some Democrats to erase huge swaths of student debt.
 Schumer and Warren have urged Biden to use his authority to cancel $50,000 in student debt for all borrowers, saying it would jumpstart the economy and help families hit hard by the pandemic.

 But Biden has questioned whether he has the authority for that kind of mass cancellation and has asked the Education and Justice departments to study the issue.
-The president has supported canceling up to $10,000 in student, but Biden says that should be done by Congress.
+The president has supported canceling up to $10,000 in student debt, but Biden says that should be done by Congress.

+Sen. Richard Burr of North Carolina, the top Republican on the Senate education committee called it a waste of another $20 billion.

+“Every American over the age of 12 has had the opportunity to get vaccinated and return to school and work.
+Students and families faced immense challenges last year, but the American economy continues to recover and there is no rational excuse for continued extensions of non-payment on student loans.
+We now have more open jobs than ever before and employers are often struggling to fill vacancies,” Mr. Burr said.
+He said the moratoriums excusing student loan borrowers from making payments has so far meant a loss of $76 billion to federal coffers, although the money must still be repaid.

 Sign up for Daily Newsletters